soumyaranjanswaincan/HealthAndWeatherAnalysis/README.md

 - **Regression Analysis**: Computes and displays a regression line on the scatter plot, indicating the trend between the selected variables.
 The `linearRegression(x, y)` function is used to calculate the necessary statistical parameters for this line.

 ### Interactive Heat Map:
+This section outlines the core functionalities of the interactive state maps and heatmap visualizations, along with the key JavaScript functions used to implement these features using the Leaflet library.

+#### Functionality

+- **Basic Map Setup**: Initializes the map and sets up the base tile layer using OpenStreetMap tiles to provide geographical context.
+- **Data Fetching**: Dynamically retrieves state-specific data from a local API and uses it to populate the map with markers and heatmaps.
+- **Marker Clustering**: Enhances map readability and performance through clustering of markers, which is particularly useful for displaying large datasets.
+- **Heatmap Visualization**: Employs a heatmap layer to represent the intensity of various data points such as disease prevalence or environmental conditions, making it easy to visualize areas of high concentration.

+#### Details and Key Functions:

+1. **`createMap(markers, heatArray)`**: Establishes the base and overlay layers on the map, configures the heatmap settings, and integrates layer controls for user interaction.
+2. **`createMarkers(response)`**: Interprets the API response to generate markers and a heatmap array.
+These elements are subsequently utilized by `createMap` to render the visual representations on the map.
+3. **`popupHTMLData(sample)`**: Requests and formats detailed data for a specific state.
+This information is displayed in a popup when a marker is clicked, providing additional context to the user.
+4. **`setMapCoords(Latitude, Longitude, zoom)`**: Modifies the map’s center and zoom level based on user interactions or automated processes, ensuring the map focuses on relevant areas selected in the drop down box.

 ### Execution:
 To run the webpage containing visualizations please navigate to this folder: `../WeatherAndHealthAnalysis/index.html`; and open `index.html` file in your browser.